scimma/hop-client/README.md

 ## Quickstart

-By default, authentication is enabled, reading in configuration settings from `auth.conf`.
+By default, authentication is enabled, reading in configuration settings from `config.toml`.
 The path to this configuration can be found by running `hop auth locate`.
 One can initialize this configuration with default settings by running `hop auth setup`.
 To disable authentication in the CLI client, one can run `--no-auth`.